brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

   | - borrowed value needs to live until here
 ```

-I introduced another UaF because `x` will be dropped and later printed.
+I introduced another UaF: `x` will be dropped and later printed.
 As in the previous section, fixing `main` so that the borrow passed to `Coordinate` has a lifetime overlapping with its usage eliminates the UaF and the following compiles.

 ```rust
 fn main() {